maths/moodle-qtype_stack/doc/en/CAS/Linear_algebra.md

 But, solve can throw errors when we have dependent equations (as we might well do...).

-## Solving systems of linear equations.
+## Solving systems of linear equations

 Using solve can throw errors, so use `linsolve` instead.
 For example.